fordprior/batteauBot/README.md

 var HELP_REPROMPT = "What can I help you with?";
 var STOP_MESSAGE = "Goodbye!";

-//NOTE: I took out my massive list of facts here to make this easier to read.
+// NOTE: I took out my massive list of facts here to make this easier to read.
 They were listed in this data variable. var data = [
         "A fact.",
         "Another fact.",